Table of Contents

 - Eye discharge - If your lethargic cat is also experiencing an increase in eye discharge, this could be a sign of an eye problem, such as conjunctivitis or corneal ulcers.
 It could also be a sign of allergies.

 - Fever - Cats with a fever will often also be lethargic due to their discomfort.
-A feline fever is usually caused by a viral infection, which should go away on its own.
+A feline fever can have many causes, including viral infections that usually go away on their own.
+Something more serious, like pancreatitis (inflammation of the pancreas), could also be the culprit.
 However, it's a good idea to closely monitor your cat and look out for other unusual side effects.

 - Vomiting - Vomiting is one of the most common symptoms of any disease.
 In some cases, cats vomit because they ate something they weren't supposed to.
 If your cat only vomits once, there's no need to worry.
 But if they vomit several times within 24 hours, you might want to have a vet take a look at them.